Collaborne/wct-none/README.md

 The intent for this plugin is to make it possible to start the WCT webserver, but not waste any resources on starting a browser for tests.
 Instead the user can start whatever testing/debugging environment they want manually.

+Learn more about the plugin in this [blog post](https://medium.com/collaborne-engineering/debug-polymer-tests-with-vs-code-7646d66d0608#.8wa43oiny).

 ## Example using Visual Studio as debugger

 This examples show hows to use [Visual Studio Code](https://code.visualstudio.com) and the [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) plugin to debug a component's test.